niarenaw/niarenaw.github.io/src/content/blog/2025-10-28-quantum-counterfeit-coins.md

 ### Why Does This Matter for Coins?

-Here's the connection: we can encode the counterfeit coin's position as a secret string.
+We can encode the counterfeit coin's position as a secret string.
 If the counterfeit is at position $k$, let $s = e_k$ (the string with a 1 only at position $k$).
 Then:

 $$
 f(x) = x \cdot e_k = x_k